 This right allows individuals to obtain and reuse their personal data for their own purposes across different services.
 It allows them to move, copy or transfer personal data easily from one IT environment to another in a safe and secure way, without affecting its usability.
 This right only applies where the lawful basis for processing this information is consent or for the performance of a contract, and the processing is being carried out by automated means.

-An individuals have the right to object to the processing of their personal data where
+An individual has the right to object to the processing of their personal data where

 Automated decision making and profiling is defined as:

 - automated individual decision-making (making a decision solely by automated means without any human involvement); and

 - profiling (automated processing of personal data to evaluate certain things about an individual).
 Profiling can be part of an automated decision-making process.

 An organisation can only process personal data in this way when it’s:

 - necessary for the entry into or performance of a contract; or

 - authorised by Union or Member state law applicable to the controller; or

 If you would like to make a Subject Access Request, or exercise any other of your data protection rights, please contact our Data Protection Officer at